Sully Sullenberger: Post-retirement

 In 2010, Sullenberger retired after 30 years with US Airways and its predecessor.
 His final flight was US Airways Flight 1167 from Fort Lauderdale, Florida, to Charlotte, North Carolina, where he reunited with Skiles and a half dozen of the passengers on Flight 1549.

-Sullenberger works as an international lecturer and keynote speaker at educational institutions, corporations, and non-profit organizations about the importance of aviation and patient safety, high performance systems improvement, leadership and culture, risk and crisis management, lifelong preparation, and living a life of integrity.
+Sullenberger works as an international lecturer and keynote speaker at educational institutions, corporations, and non-profit organizations about the importance of aviation and passenger safety, high performance systems improvement, leadership and culture, risk and crisis management, lifelong preparation, and living a life of integrity.
 In 2011 he presented at the World Economic Forum in Davos and the Swiss Economic Forum.

 He served as the 2010 Tournament of Roses Parade's Grand Marshal.